Multipurpose Grants to States and Tribes

 - Eligible recipients are generally state agencies that carry out the federally funded environmental programs.

 - State agencies are free to direct the MPG funds towards the high-priority activities of their choosing, within the parameters of the multipurpose grant guidance.
+This may include addressing PFAS, or addressing other important priorities, such as advancing environmental justice and tackling climate change.

 - States who submit workplans or workplan amendments consistent with the multipurpose grant guidance and approved by their respective EPA Region will receive the full amount for which they are eligible.